tmtsoftware/esw/docs/src/main/uisupport/UIOverview.md

 gateway.
 The back-end service must register itself with Location Service.
 To make this easier, there is also a back-end service template.
 See the dedicated documentation section @ref:[here](backend-template.md) and the @link:[esw-web-app-template repo](https://github.com/tmtsoftware/esw-web-app-template.g8) { open=new }
 for more information.

+### ESW OCS Eng UI

+A UI application which provides browser interface for managing Observations, Sequencers & Sequence Components within the TMT observatory.

+Documentation related to esw-ocs-eng-ui can be found @link[here](https://tmtsoftware.github.io/esw-ocs-eng-ui/0.1.0-SNAPSHOT) { open=new }